Research

 2018-present

-Using CRISM images processed using a new technique by our coauthors, I revisited parts of Mt.
-Sharp other than the Curiosity rover traverse to understand how mineralogy changes across morphological contacts.
+I mapped the mineral stratigraphy of Mt.
+Sharp beyond the Curiosity rover traverse to understand how mineralogy changes across morphological contacts.
 These stratigraphic relationships and how they vary laterally can help constrain the crater's history, both during its lacustrine phase and long after.
-I am continuing this work as a MSL Participating Scientist.
+I am continuing this work by documenting diagenetic fluid events superimposed on the primary mineral stratigraphy.

 Lake Towuti: a terrestrial analogue for Lake Gale?